goatshriek/stumpless/INSTALL.md

 ```

+## Gentoo Ebuild
+A `.ebuild` package is generated during the configuration stage of the build
+by cmake.
+It will be in the `tools/portage` folder of the build directory.

 ## Generic Shell Installer
 CMake generates a shell script that can be used to install the library on
 systems lacking a more traditional package manager, for example Cygwin.
 Simply